gkedge/the_project/docs/TheModule.md

 usages of a change. \[demo Module0 name refactor]

 > **Reason**: Python automatically adds the parent directory containing
 > of the execution script to `sys.path` at runtime.
-Equally notable is
+>
-> that **no part** of the parental chain of that directory OR the
+> *Equally notable is that **no part** of the parental chain of that
-> current working directory is placed in the `sys.path`!
-That the
+> directory OR the current working directory is placed in the
+> `sys.path`!*
+>
-> current working directory is the same location as the script being
+> That the current working directory is the same location as the script
-> executed is a rare case of serendipity.
+> being executed is a rare case of serendipity since this directory
+> structure for Python development is not recommended.

 To better illustrate what is being added to `sys.path`, tests will print out the `sys.path` contents at the start of execution. \[open